 About Toronto Hydro

-- Toronto Hydro Energy Services Inc. ("TH Energy") — provides street
+- Toronto Hydro Energy Services Inc. ("TH Energy") — provides street lighting services.

 *Office of Energy Efficiency - Natural Resources Canada.

 Denise Attallah, Toronto Hydro, email@example.com, W: 416.542.2636, C: 416.902.9437